-(a) Significant accounting policies
+Significant accounting policies (a)

-The principal accounting policies adopted in the preparation of the financial statements are set out below.
+The principal accounting policies adopted in the preparation of the consolidated financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

 New or amended Accounting Standards and Interpretations adopted